qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 |basic| The Side Toolbar
 ...............................................................................

-By default the Side toobar contains the button to load the layer and all the button to create a new layer.
-But remember that you can move all the toolbars wherever it is more comfortable to you.
+By default the Side toobar contains the buttons to load the layer and all the buttons to create a new layer.
+But remember that you can move all the toolbars wherever it is more comfortable for you.

 |basic| The Locator Bar
 ...............................................................................